Star Wars: Galaxy of Heroes: Raids

-Raids were added to the game in April 2016 with the introduction of the Rancor.
+Raids were added to the game in April 2016, with the first raid, called "The Pit", being about a battle against a Rancor in Jabba the Hutt's palace during the events of Return of the Jedi.
 Guilds send in teams of five hologram avatars at a time to battle multiple powerful bosses across four different stages, with all bosses sharing a universal health bar that is split into fourths, one for each stage, which decreases as the damage the guild inflicts begins to accumulate.
 Once it empties completely, the raid is won and participating members will be given rewards.
+Some raids have multiple difficulty levels, with the highest one, called "Heroic", awarding shards of a special character that are otherwise very difficult to acquire, while enforcing a permadeath rule on all characters used in a raid attempt.